uselagoon/lagoon-cli/docs/commands/lagoon_delete_organization-administrator.md

   -E, --email string               Email address of the user -h, --help                       help for organization-administrator -O, --organization-name string   Name of the organization
-      --owner                      Set the user as an administrator of the organization
 ```

 ### Options inherited from parent commands